nanyahill/cs-fundamentals-guide/README.md

 	      - Overall, the original array is sorted by h-sorting subarrays for each value of h.
         ##### Properties:
 	      - It is not a stable algorithm.
-         -It is an in-place algorithm.
+	      - It is an in-place algorithm.
-         -An h-sorted array remains h-sorted after g-sorting it.
+	      - An h-sorted array remains h-sorted after g-sorting it.
 If otherwise, then shell sort would not make sense because earlier sorting is undone by later sorting.
 	      - The choice of the decrementing sequence is KEY to shell sort and can lead to better time complexity.
 	      - For every h-sort, elements are moved closer to their correct position.
 	      - When h is 1, shell sort becomes simply insertion sort.